 How much space you have inside of your pack to fit all the internal gear required for your trips.
-This should be carefully managed as going to high sometimes helps you decide to add more items then you actually need to "fill it up".
+This should be carefully managed as going to high sometimes helps you decide to add more items than you actually need to "fill it up".
 If you don't do this and your backpack is under-filled now your pack itself is making you carry extra unnecessary weight.

 Backpacks are designed to carry a specific weight only which means just because it may look like it can carry more you want to know this number.
-You will want to ensure that with your food and other hiking essentials doesn't go over this weight.
+You will want to ensure that your food and other hiking essentials doesn't go over this weight.

-This weight is determined typically for the pack to be worn comfortably without issues along with the lifespan of the pack, if you overload a pack you are more likely to have gear failures like seams bust, rips, tears and total failure on the trail when avoidable.
+This weight is determined typically for the pack to be worn comfortably without issues along with the lifespan of the pack if you overload a pack you are more likely to have gear failures like seams bust, rips, tears and total failure on the trail when avoidable.

 What is the pack built out of, does it have a lot of mesh or outside features which can get caught on brush, thorns or other obstructions.
-Are you travelling on one of the big 3 trails where more maintenance happens to keep your pack safer?
+Are you traveling on one of the big 3 trails where more maintenance happens to keep your pack safer?

 When you look to buy the right backpack you want to dive into additions that some packs feature but since not all additions are standard these become beneficial or wasteful.
-Many may find some of these a deal breaker that they need, others may find they aren't something they would require from their backpack purchase.
+Many may find some of these a deal-breaker that they need, others may find they aren't something they would require from their backpack purchase.

 Many times I feel the more features listed the heavier the pack will tend to be as it helps the manufacturer fluff out the sales pages, not always of a benefit to the hiker.

 This is typically a mesh or fabric that moves the backpack away from direct back contact.
-This allows for your back to breathe and to cut down on sweat and irritation like chaffing and blisters from the constant sweat and motion.
+This allows for your back to breathe and to cut down on sweat and irritation like chafing and blisters from the constant sweat and motion.